heetbeet/WSL-launch-GUI/README.md

 For high-DPI displays tick "Override high DPI scaling behavior" and select "Application" in "Compatibility" tab of vcxsrv.exe properties.

 ## Protip
-To make a shortcut to a GUI linux app in windows, say Sublime, make a shortcut to bashx on your desktop, set the (right-click Property's) target to Target: `C:\path_to_WSL-launch-GUI\bashx.vbs subl`, choose a Icon that looks like your linux app, and bam, you can double-click to seamlessly open.
+Make a shortcut to a GUI linux app in windows, say Sublime: Make a shortcut to bashx on your desktop, set the (right-click->Property->Target) to Target: `C:\path_to_WSL-launch-GUI\bashx.vbs subl`, choose a Icon that looks like your linux app, and bam, you can double-click to seamlessly open.